Verian-Standard/spec/README.md

 The Ground Truth is fed to the LLM.
 The LLM's only job is to perform a creative task: generate a human-readable summary and embed the raw `<cite>` tags pointing to what it *believes* is the source.
 Its output is always treated as an **untrusted claim**.

 **Phase 3: Verification & Reconciliation (Deterministic & Trusted)**
 This is the heart of the standard.
 The **Verian Verification Protocol (VVP)** acts as an independent reconciliation engine.
 It receives two critical inputs: the **untrusted claim** from the LLM and the original **Ground Truth** from Phase 1.
-The VVP deterministically compares the two, applies the Three Concepts of Verification, corrects any errors or contextual inaccuracies, and resolves ambiguities.
+The VVP deterministically compares the two, applies the Three Tiers of Verification, corrects any errors or contextual inaccuracies, and resolves ambiguities.

 **Phase 4: Final Presentation**
 The text shown to the end user is **always the output of the trusted VVP**, never the raw output from the LLM.
 The VVP renders the final, corrected statement with the appropriately styled citation marker, ensuring the user only ever interacts with verified information.